raml-org/api-modeling-framework/README.md

 ### Extensible APIs

 Units in the Document Model can encode descriptions of APIs for different domains as sets of extensible vocabularies.

 RAML annotations and OpenAPI patterned objects are examples of how extensibility is an important feature of an API model, no matter how complete it is, users will need to adapt and extend it.
 In fact, RAML and OpenAPIs can be regarded as a collection of vocabularies to describe different domain: HTTP RPC APIs, authentication mechanisms and data shapes.

-AMF boost these capacities through the notion of an extensible Domain Model.
+AMF boost these capacities through the notion of an [extensible Domain Model](https://raml-org.github.io/api-modelling-framework/vocabularies.html).

 New vocabularies can be defined and connected, at the same time, with the existing ones, re-using components already defined.
 Eventually AMF will provide tools to easily define this extensions and generate parsers and generators for them.

 ### Unified Data Graph

 Linked API descriptions in the Domain Model split into units in the Document Mode can be combined by the AMF into a single data graph using the resolution algorithm.
-Pieces of API description from different documents are put together into a single local graph that contains a functional description of the API, composed only of Domain Model elments.
+Pieces of API description from different documents are put together into a single local graph that contains a functional description of the API, composed only of Domain Model elements.
 The information into this local data graph can be used by clients, like HTTP clients that just need to consume a API endpoint without caring about the set of linked documents the description of that API is broken into.

 ### Unified Data Validation